mbialoru/arch-install/docs/july_2021_install_guide.md

  6. Instal base packages with `pacstrap` to /mnt
  7. Generate FSTAB (File Systems TABle)
  8. Chroot in with `arch-chroot /mnt`
- 9. Clone instalation scripts from https://gitlab.sudobash.pl/pub/arch-install
+ 9. Clone instalation scripts from my repository
 10. Edit to your liking, make executable and run.
 11. Apply additional tweaks, reboot
 12. Finish instalation

+> Repositories: `https://github.com/mbialoru/arch-install` or `https://gitlab.sudobash.pl/Saligia/arch-toolbox` (this one requires password)

 # Caveats
 * On VMs, when SSH'ed in and trying to restore to a previous snapshot which was taken after `arch-chroot` - there will be a problem with an existing leftover session of arch-chroot.
 * On VMs, make sure that your VM is running on UEFI(EFI) booting (it's usually available in settings, look for `OVMF`)
 * Keep in mind that wayland doesn't play very nicely with nvidia just yet, installing this system with DE like KDE might lead to some weird graphical glithes and other issues.
 * BTRFS is officially under developement.
 Hovewer with Fedora34 released it became a default filesystem for that distro.
 * With VMs and maybe even some bare metal configurations, GRUB might not work correctly.
-To fix this, try following attached commented-out commands in section about GRUB
+To fix this, try following attached commented-out commands in section about installing GRUB

 # Installation procedure
 ## Before you start